lloydaf/unrelate/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/unrelate)
 ![npm](https://img.shields.io/npm/v/unrelate)

 This library is used to transform relative paths into absolute paths.
-Should work with TS projects, tested in Angular.
+You should have either a tsconfig.json or jsconfig.json file present in your project directory where you run this tool.

 ## Usage